 - Workshops, courses, conferences or seminars

+- Skills development or practical continuing education directly related to the applicant's professional publishing work, such as editing, illustration or marketing courses or nonacademic certificates

 - Online or correspondence courses

 - Internships or professional exchanges

 - Mentorships or apprenticeships

-- Residencies, colonies or studio programs for professional artists
+- Residencies, retreats, colonies or studio programs for professional artists

 - Career development events or consultation.

-In addition to the general list of ineligible activities listed on page 7, the following activities are not eligible for funding:
+In addition to the general list of ineligible activities listed on pages 7-8, the following activities are ineligible for funding:

-- Retreats or residencies without a clear learning or professional development outcome - Studies undertaken towards the completion of an academic degree by registered graduate or undergraduate students - In-house training, apprenticeship or skills exchange conducted by fellow employees of an arts organization or publisher - Manuscript evaluation or editing without a mentorship or training component - Mentorship, training, apprenticeship or consultation by a writer, artist or arts professional without a contract specifying the terms and compensation - Professional development or training fully supported by grants from other funding agencies, bursaries or sponsorships - Equipment purchase or other capital costs, with the exception of mandatory texts or course material required to complete the proposed courses or program

-Activities not directly related to the learning and professional development objectives outlined in the application.
+- Retreats or residencies without a clear learning or professional development outcome - Studies undertaken towards the completion of an academic degree by registered graduate or undergraduate students - In-house training, apprenticeship or skills exchange conducted by fellow employees of an arts organization or publisher - Manuscript evaluation or editing without a mentorship or training component - Mentorship, training, apprenticeship or consultation by a writer, artist or arts professional without a contract specifying the terms and compensation - Professional development or training fully supported by grants from other funding agencies, bursaries or sponsorships - Purchase of equipment, books or materials with the exception of mandatory texts or course material - Activities not directly related to the learning and professional development objectives outlined in the application - Subsistence or living allowance for periods of self-directed study.